jessicablank/budget-tracker/routes.md

 ## /api/transaction/bulk
 * Method: GET
 * Mongoose: deleteMany
-* Description: Delete all te
+* Description: Delete all the transactions currently stored in the collection

 # HTML Routes